Has the US just handed over Afghanistan to the Taliban? | DW | 14.04.2021

 "The Taliban are stronger than ever.
 IS and other terrorist groups have gained a foothold in Afghanistan.
 Therefore, the consequences of a hasty and irresponsible withdrawal from Afghanistan could be dangerous not only for Afghanistan but also for the region and the world," Raihana Azad, a member of the Afghan parliament, told DW.

-Concerns are high that gains made in the past two decades, especially in the area of women's rights, could be lost as the Taliban unleash further violence.
+Concerns is great that gains made over the past two decades, especially in the area of women's rights, could be lost as the Taliban unleash further violence.
 It is unclear whether the Taliban would agree to protecting human rights and freedom of speech in Afghanistan.

 "The US has made too many concessions to the Taliban.
 The Afghan people will pay the price for it.
 They are disheartened and feel abandoned by the international community," lawmaker Azad said.

-Some experts are of the view that the withdrawal announcement would also put the Taliban in a difficult position.
+Some experts hold the view that the withdrawal announcement could also put the Taliban into a difficult position.
 "By announcing an unconditional pullout, the US has accepted Taliban's main demand.
 Now the international community expects the Taliban to join the political process.
 There is no excuse to continue the war," Assadullah Nadim, a Kabul-based military expert, told DW.

 Pakistani Foreign Minister Shah Mahmood Qureshi, who held talks with his German counterpart Heiko Maas in Berlin earlier this week, told DW that Islamabad will remain an important player in the Afghan peace process.